← All Resources

 This is called the 68-95-99.7 rule (or empirical rule).
 It only applies to normally distributed data.

-This rule has profound practical implications.
-If a manufacturing process produces bolts with a mean diameter of 10.0 mm and a standard deviation of 0.02 mm, you know that 99.7% of bolts will be between 9.94 and 10.06 mm.
-Any bolt outside ±3 SD is almost certainly defective.
-This is the foundation of quality control in every industry.
+The practical implications are huge.
+If a manufacturing process produces bolts with a mean diameter of 10.0 mm and a standard deviation of 0.02 mm, you instantly know that 99.7% of bolts will be between 9.94 and 10.06 mm.
+Anything outside ±3 SD is almost certainly defective.
+That's the foundation of quality control in every industry — and it all comes back to this one rule.

 Z-Scores: Standardizing Any Dataset

-A z-score converts any value to a universal scale that tells you how many standard deviations it is from the mean.
+A z-score converts any value to a universal scale — it tells you how many standard deviations that value sits from the mean.
+Once you get this concept, a lot of statistics clicks into place.

 Formula: z = (value − mean) ÷ standard deviation